juanbkm/donor2019/content/stories/raising-the-quality-of-urban-service-delivery.md

 author: Admin
 description: "This is meta description"
 country: India
-summary: "The Rajasthan Urban Sector Development Program, a partnership among ADB, Bill & Melinda Gates Foundation, and the Government of India, showed that physical investments that uplift the lives of the urban poor are better planned if they are combined with policy actions that strengthen institutions that oversee infrastructure and planning."
+summary: "The Rajasthan Urban Sector Development Program, a partnership among ADB, the Sanitation Financing Partnership Trust Fund supported by the Bill & Melinda Gates Foundation, and the Government of India, showed that physical investments that uplift the lives of the urban poor are better planned if they are combined with policy actions that strengthen institutions that oversee infrastructure and planning."
 project_title: "Rajasthan Urban Sector Development Program"
 project_url: https://www.adb.org/projects/42267-026/main#project-pds
 cost: "$613 million"